Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: ImageNet Robustness Inheritance Benchmarking (ImageNet-RIB)

-We propose the ImageNet-RIB (Robustness Inheritance Benchmark), a novel benchmark designed to measure robustness using existing ImageNet-related out-of-distribution (OOD) datasets as both downstream and evaluation datasets.
-ImageNet-RIB fine-tunes pre-trained models on a variety of downstream datasets, then evaluates robustness to other OOD datasets in the benchmark (Figure~\ref{fig:imagenet-rib}), offering a more comprehensive understanding of robustness fine-tuning.
+We propose the ImageNet-RIB (Robustness Inheritance Benchmark), a novel benchmark designed to measure robustness changes using existing ImageNet-related out-of-distribution (OOD) datasets as both fine-tuning and evaluation datasets.
+ImageNet-RIB fine-tunes pretrained models on various datasets, then evaluates robustness to other OOD datasets in the benchmark (Figure~\ref{fig:imagenet-rib}), offering a more comprehensive understanding of robustness fine-tuning.